FilipNest/filip-home/_posts/2007-9-23-first-recordings.md

 ---

-Collection of early recordings

-In 2007, I col­lec­ted all of the songs I wrote for friends and my­self dur­ing the pre­vi­ous two years and put them on a 30 track re­cord.
-The first tracks on the col­lec­tion are from my first re­lease The Joanna Coote EP.
+In 2007, I col­lec­ted all of the music I wrote for friends and my­self dur­ing the pre­vi­ous two years and put them out.
+I made a fair few copies and handed them out all over the place.
+No idea who got one.
+I forgot to keep one for myself.